hussain9491/my-personal-portfolio/README.md

-This is my personal portfolio using simply HTML, CSS
+This is my personal portfolio for frontend developer using simply HTML, CSS